How to Find Real Page Numbers on the Kindle

-When you search for a new book on the Kindle store, there is the standard pricing options, a brief overview of the book and its author, then there are the features.
+When you search for a new book on the Kindle store, there are the standard pricing options, a brief overview of the book and its author, then there are the features.

 To see if the book you’re interested in has real page numbers available, scroll down the page until you see the features box.

 Tap on the Page Numbers